Fenbid Forte 10% Gel

 This medicine contains less than 1 mmol sodium (23 mg) per 125mg, that is to say essentially 'sodium-free'.

 Non-steroidal anti-inflammatory drugs may interact with blood pressure lowering drugs, and may possibly enhance the effects of anticoagulants, although the chance of either of these occurring with a topically administered preparation is extremely remote.
 Concurrent aspirin or other NSAIDS may result in an increased incidence of adverse reactions.

-Not to be used during pregnancy or lactation.
+Not to be used during pregnancy or breast-feeding.